VNNikolaidis/nnlib2Rcpp/README.md

 ---

-For information on citing this package use the following R command for information:
+For information on citing this package use the following R command:

     citation("nnlib2Rcpp")